commonpike/fairpost/docs/Fairpost.md

 ## Post Status and Source Stage

+A Post has a `status` in the publishing flow, like 'scheduled' or 'canceled'.

 The stage of a source depends on the statuses of all posts in the source.
 The first stage is `incoming`, the final stage is `archived`.
-The path to the source folder, containing all the posts, is defined by the soure stage.
+The path to the source folder, containing all the posts, is defined by the source stage.

 ## DTOs